dmlond/ballerina-hackathon-kubecon-na-19/README.md

     ```sh
     kubectl apply -f ./release/kubernetes-manifests.yaml
     ```
-2. Run `kubectl get pods` to see pods are in a Ready state.
+2. Run `kubectl get pods` to see whether pods are in a Ready state.
 3. If all the pods are running, `kubectl get service/frontend-external`
 4. Find the IP address of your application, then visit the application on your browser to confirm installation. (http://localhost:80 )
     ```sh